galtsev/dstor/README.md

 There is two modes of operation: standalone and cluster.

-# Compillation
+# Installation

-Suppose that this source code checked out to directory `dstor`

-To compile executable locally (go 1.8 required):

-    cd dstor/cmd
+Suppose that you have go1.8 installed and GOPATH configured:

+    go get github.com/galtsev/dstor
-    go build
+    go install github.com/galtsev/dstor/dstor

-This produce single executable `cmd` which can operate in different modes, depending on first command-line argument (subcommand).
+This produce single executable `dstor` which can operate in different modes, depending on first command-line argument (subcommand).
-For list of subcommands run `./cmd -help`.
-For command-line options of specific subcommand run `./cmd <subcommand> -help`.
+For list of subcommands run `dstor -help`.
+For command-line options of specific subcommand run `dstor <subcommand> -help`.
 Executable expect `dstor.yaml` file exists in current working directory, which contain runtime configuration.
-Current configuration with all options can be retrieved with `./cmd show-config`.
+Current configuration with all options can be retrieved with `dstor show-config`.

 # Standalone server

 Run it with:

-    ./cmd standalone [args]
+    dstor standalone [args]

 Standalone server have no other dependencies and good for evaluation.
 All accepted samples stored in local embedded leveldb instance.